Guildflow/guildflow-marketing-website/content/blog/pages-editable-navigation/index.md

 If you ever want to reset to these defaults, look for the reset button in the Navigation Links editor to do so.

-The open nature of pages and the editable website navigation let's a group start to make the website their own.
+The open nature of pages and an editable website navigation lets a group make the website their own.
 Some content ideas for pages could include:

 * A more **detailed about page** describing your group.
 * A public page to **showcase the group leadership**.